 You may just want the peace of mind that if you did need major dental work, you wouldn’t have to pay the full cost yourself.
 If your plan includes two or three checkups and cleanings each year, be sure to take advantage of them!
 These help your dentist spot any problems early on, before more costly treatment is needed.

 It may sound a bit overwhelming to have to choose from the many dental insurance plans for seniors available, and then get enrolled as well.
-That's why Dentalinsurance.com makes it easy to browse the plans in your state, compare them, choose the one you want, and enrol right then and there.
-You can also call 888-626-0057 if you need assistance from a licensed agent.
+That’s why we’ve developed a user-friendly insurance comparison tool.
+Just enter your zipcode and DOP and you’ll get to compare plans and get free quotes.

 Many insurance providers only cover a few states, or only work through insurance agents and brokers.
 So for now, we have just included a few providers who offer insurance to the majority of states with the option to purchase direct.
 Exact policy details may vary between states, so this information should be used as a guideline only.